If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 Quick Note: If your chatbot can’t understand your customer’s question, ensure to offer them the option to switch to a human agent.
 This way, you can help customers avoid repeating themselves.

-5. Convert Complexities into Tickets
+5. Convert Complexities Into Tickets

 Complex questions are an inevitable part of the support process, and your chatbots will come across them often.
 We know that chatbots can’t handle tough questions, but that doesn’t mean your customers leave without a solution.